NuclearMissile/Schedule-Dumper/README.md

 # Schdule-Dumper
-A tampermonkey script dumping your course schdule to .ics file.
+A tampermonkey script for dumping NAIST course schdule to .ics file.

 # How to use this script: